amrbahnas/frontend-nextjs-ecommerce/docs/guides/seo-guide.md

 ## Overview

-This guide covers all SEO implementations in the Shope-Amr e-commerce platform.
+This guide covers all SEO implementations in the store-Amr e-commerce platform.

 ### Key Features